-With a hectic storm rolling in, and heavy rain, all three of these trips were cancelled.
-Usually, missing out on the top things in a destination would be upsetting, but over the trip, I’d found so many amazing spots in Madeira, I knew I would be coming back.
+With a hectic storm rolling in and heavy rain, all three of these trips were cancelled.
+Usually, missing out on the top things in a destination would be upsetting, but over the trip, I’d found so many amazing spots in Madeira that I knew I would be coming back.

 Cabo Girao Viewpoint

 One of the highest sea-cliffs in the world, Cabo Girao is best admired from the coastal community of Câmara De Lobos – but the view from the top is also pretty amazing.
 Here you’ll find a glass-bottomed platform where you can walk out and look down on the village below, with panoramic views back to the city of Funchal.

 Curral de Ferias – known as ‘Valley of the Nuns’